jsveron23/thrown/README.md

   throw genericError('this is message', { extra1: 1, extra2: 2 })
 } catch (err) {
   errorHandler.extra({
-    // if set `externalLogger`, no use internal logger
+    // if set `externalLogger`, then no more using internal logger
     // internal logger uses `console.group`
     externalLogger: (message, err, stack) => {
       console.log(message, err);